robocorp/example-mfa-otp/README.md

-# Example of using Multi Factor Authentication with One Time Password
+# Automating Multi-Factor Authentication (MFA)

-With `RPA.MFA` wrapping [pyotp](https://pypi.org/project/pyotp/) library, one-time
+With the `RPA.MFA` wrapping [pyotp](https://pypi.org/project/pyotp/) library, you can generate one-time passwords to sign in to services and sites that enforce multi-factor authentication.
-passwords can be generated automatically to sign-in into multi-factor authentication enabled services.

 The common setup flow is as follows:

 1. Login into the web platform as usual, then go to security settings and register a new authenticator app (as you normally do with Google Authenticator or Authy).
-2. Proceed throughout the instructions and chose "different auth app" if such option is available.
+1. Proceed throughout the instructions and choose "different auth app" if such an option is available.
-3. You'll get to a QR code which contains a secret key.
-Obtain the secret and store that securely into the Vault.
+1. You'll get to a QR code that contains a secret key.
+1. Store the secret securely in the Robocorp Control Room Vault.
-   1. At the same time you can scan the QR with your mobile app so you can quickly finish the registration process based on the very same secret which will work in this robot example as well.
+1. Scanning the QR code with your mobile app will enable you to finish the registration process quickly.
-4. Finish registration by entering the 6-digit code obtained either with your smartphone or the `Get Time/Counter Based Otp` keyword. (assuming the Vault setup at step **3.** is already done)
+1. Finish registration by entering the 6-digit code obtained with your smartphone or the `Get Time/Counter Based Otp` keyword.

 Now you should be able to authenticate with your usual credentials and the immediately requested OTP without any manual intervention, fully automated!

 ## Examples